Reconstitution of Partnership : Admission of a Partner

 Topics in Reconstitution of Partnership : Admission of a Partner

-- New Profit Sharing Ratio is the ratio in which ALL partners (old + new) will share future profits and losses.
+- New profit sharing ratio is the ratio in which all partners, including the incoming partner, share future profits and losses.

-- Sacrificing Ratio is the ratio in which OLD partners agree to give up (sacrifice) their share of profit in favour of the incoming partner.
+- Sacrificing ratio is the ratio in which old partners sacrifice their share of profit in favour of the incoming partner.

 Key Concepts